anandarizki/nesso-assessment/next-app/README.md

 ## ⛓️ Constraints

-- The page result is based on the Figma design.
-- The original design has some inconsistencies in color codes, spacing, and font sizes.
-- No design changes were made, as the focus of this project is to convert the design into code.
+- I assume the assessment is intended to evaluate how closely the page can be implemented to match the original design.
+Therefore, even though I may personally disagree with some design decisions, I kept the implementation faithful to the provided design.
 - The Figma design does not provide a small-screen layout, so the mobile version is based on my own judgment.

 ## 🛠️ Development Approach